casdoor/casdoor-website/docs/session/single-sign-out.md

 ### Authentication

 This endpoint requires the user to be authenticated.
-You can use any of the authentication methods supported by Casdoor:
+Use any authentication method supported by Casdoor:

 - **Access token**: Include the access token in the `Authorization` header
 - **Session cookie**: Use the session cookie that was set during login